peanutbother/checkmk-telegram-plus/README.md

 # Support my work
 <a href="https://www.buymeacoffee.com/deexno" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>
 <a href="https://www.paypal.com/paypalme/deexno" target="_blank"><img src="https://img.shields.io/badge/Support me-00457C?style=for-the-badge&logo=paypal&logoColor=white" height="41" /></a>

+# Personalized AI Chatbots

+In addition to the features described here, we now also develop personalized AI chatbots tailored to your specific needs.
+These custom solutions enable more precise and context-aware assistance—perfect for support, monitoring, or other specialized use cases.
+Learn more and explore example projects on our website: [https://yourwebsite.com](https://www.dexdot.it/chatbots-kundenservice-automatisieren-suedtirol/)